 - Opening hours

 See all the general and special opening hours on Information & Service.

 - Online tickets

 Online tickets are available at tickets.staedelmuseum.de and entitle holders to priority admission to the Städel Museum.
 The tickets are valid for one day.
 The online ticket can be printed out or scanned in as a mobile ticket from the display of a Smartphone.
 We regret that it is not possible to exchange or return an online ticket.

 You can also purchase online tickets with your Smartphone.
 With your Smartphone browser, go to tickets.staedelmuseum.de.
 Your ticket will be scanned in via the display of your phone when you enter the museum and does not have to be presented as a print-out.

-Please note: Family tickets and reduced-fee tickets can be purchased only at the Städel Museum cashier’s desk.
+Please note: Reduced-fee tickets can be purchased only at the Städel Museum cashier’s desk.
 Valid identification is required.

 Please be advised that there are no special parking spaces for museum visitors directly at the museum.
 We therefore recommend that you use the nearby multi-storey car parks.